AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 ---
+title: Run Graphql queries and mutations
 description: Learn about the structure of queries and mutations and how to use variables.
-title: Run Graphql queries and mutations
+keywords:
+  - GraphQL
 ---

 # Run Graphql queries and mutations